collectors and filters logo

 Common Questions About Welding Fume & Grinding Dust Collection

 Yes.
-We work with Indiana metal fabrication operations of every size β€” from single-booth job shops to large production facilities with dozens of simultaneous welding stations.
-The compliance requirements are the same regardless of facility size.
-A one-person welding shop processing stainless steel is subject to the same OSHA hexavalent chromium standard as a Tier 1 automotive supplier.
-System size changes.
-Engineering principles and compliance obligations do not.
-A free site assessment costs nothing and tells you exactly what your specific operation requires to meet OSHA standards.
+We work with Indiana metal fabrication shops of every size, from single-booth job shops to large production facilities.
+The compliance requirements are the same regardless of size.
+A one-person shop welding stainless steel faces the same OSHA hexavalent chromium standard as a Tier 1 automotive supplier.
+Contact us for a site assessment.